Everything you need to know about Greek Golden Visa Law

 3. Execution

 Merely making the necessary investment is not sufficient.
-Investors must also adhere to a range of requirements and restrictions outlined in the Golden Visa Law throughout the investment process.
+Investors must also adhere to a range of requirements and restrictions outlined in the Golden Visa Law throughout the investment process, especially in popular areas like Zakynthos.

 4. Processing